Bond Clinic

 Bond Clinic, P.A. is the largest outpatient clinic system in Winter Haven, Florida.
 It is one of two large clinic systems in the city, the other being Gessler Clinic, P.A.
 Bond Clinic has six locations in Winter Haven and one each in Davenport, Lakeland and Sebring, Florida.
 Patients from a large area use the services of Bond Clinic.

 History

 Bond Clinic was founded in 1948 by four physicians, one being Dr. Benjamin Bond.
 The first office was established in June 1949 at the corner of Avenue A N.W. and 3rd Street.
 On the first floor was a local drugstore and Bond's office was on the second floor.
 By 1954 the clinic expanded from four to six physicians.
 At that time a new building was constructed for Bond Clinic on First Street, across from Winter Haven Hospital.

+Expansion

 In 1978 Bond moved to its current main campus location, which was expanded over the years.
 The building now there runs the length of the block.
 In 2007, the clinic opened a satellite location at 199 Avenue B, NW, in downtown Winter Haven.
 Many services are now housed at that location.
 Bond opened clinics in several other locations through the years.